maziac/DeZog/README.md

 - skipInterrupt: Is passed to ZEsarUX at the start of the debug session.
     If true ZEsarUX does not break in interrupts (on manual break)
 - rootFolder: Typically = workspaceFolder.
 All other file paths are relative to this path.
 - topOfStack: This is an important parameter to make the callstack display convenient to use.
 Please add here the label of the top of the stack.
-Without this information z80.debug does not know when the stack ends and may show useless/misleading/wrong information.
+Without this information z80-debug does not know where the stack ends and may show useless/misleading/wrong information.
 In order to use this correctly first you need a label that indicates the top of your stack.
-Here is an example how this can look:
+Here is an example how this may look like:

 ~~~
 Your assembler file:
 stack_bottom: